 The anxiety with which he erased his name from his effects makes it probable that the name in the hotel register is an assumed [name] and that he did not desire to have anyone know who he was."

 A week later, his trunk arrived at his daughter Alice's house.
-Two days after that, on Friday, July 10, the bad news came via telegram, confirming the identity of the suicide.
+Two days after that, the bad news came via telegram, confirming the identity of the suicide.
 As the Beacon reported:

 "Mr. Dibble was always looked upon as one of the most substantial and thorough farmers in the vicinity.
 Thoroughly honest and upright [in his] dealings he was naturally respected and esteemed by all who knew him.
 He was a thoughtful, unassuming gentle man.
 He was a careful reader and kept himself posted on most of the questions of the day.

 His three children are all married and comfortably settled and his circumstances both financial and social on a sure foundation.
 His friends did not realize his loneliness that was settled down upon him like a dark cloud after the death of [his] beloved wife two years ago.
 Naturally inclined to look on the dark side of life at times, this grew upon him as old age came stealing on until his mind seems to have become deranged and he was noticed to be more than usually depressed and thought, as he expressed to a few that his friends were leaving him or had something against him.
 Had his family and friends but faintly realized his condition how promptly they would have done all in their power to dissipate the gloom.

 Alonzo Dibble will always be remembered as a kind and loving father, a true friend, an upright and honored citizen."